Espinosa slay probe begins

 Police Officer 2 Niel Patrimonio Centino and Paul Olendan, a former inmate and the witness of the police in their application for search warrants for the cells of Espinosa and Yap, who was also killed in the police operation, did not appear at the hearing.

-The warrant for Espinosa was for his alleged possession of a firearms, while the warrant for Yap was for alleged possession of prohibited drugs.
-JOMAR CANLAS
+The warrant for Espinosa covered his alleged possession of firearms, while the warrant for Yap was for alleged possession of prohibited drugs.